Toyota Corolla car insurance costs

 To determine our estimated cost, we aggregated quotes from 5 insurance companies using this profile:

-- No accidents in the past five years
+- No accidents in the past three years

 - Driver located in Sydney

 - Car parked in garage at night

 - White vehicle

 The Toyota Corolla has been around since 1966 and it is currently in its eleventh generation.
 The compact car is known for its excellent fuel economy, comfortable seating and advanced safety features.
 The Toyota Corolla is one of the best selling cars in the world.
 By 2013, there were more than 40 million models sold.

 Insurance companies determine the insurance cost for a Toyota Corolla based on safety ratings, theft rates, replacement costs and overall damage susceptibility.
 Insurance costs can change based on your driving history and location.
 If you're considering a Toyota Corolla, grab quotes from several insurance companies to find the lowest premium possible before you commit.
 Do your research to see if you qualify for insurance discounts.